 Why it’s incorrect – to start with, this claim assumes that the only valid vaccine testing and safety method is through randomized clinical trials (which is where you actually separate people into two groups, one of which gets the vaccine and the other a placebo).
 But if that is all we had, it would be a lot less than the evidence we have today regarding vaccine safety.

-For all these issues, clinical trials would be problematic: once a vaccine is found safe and effective, denying children the protection from disease it offers in order to test a newly arisen safety concern is unethical.
-So on all these questions retrospective studies were done.
+For all these issues, clinical trials would be problematic: once a vaccine is found safe and effective, denying children the protection from the disease it offers in order to test a newly arisen safety concern is unethical.
+Soon all these questions retrospective studies were done.

 These don’t include an official placebo – but often include a control group that didn’t get the vaccine.
 So when Swedish and Danish researchers examined autoimmune problems to see if HPV vaccines cause them, they compared almost 300,000 young women who got HPV vaccines to over 600,000 who didn’t.
 The control group didn’t receive saline solution; it simply didn’t receive the vaccine.
 Claiming this is not a valid control doesn’t work.
 If the rates of autoimmune diseases are similar between those who got the vaccine and those who didn’t, it’s problematic to claim the vaccine causes autoimmune diseases.